slint-ui/slint/api/cpp/docs/generated_code.md

   * `invoke_<callback_name>` function which takes the callback argument as parameter and call the callback.
   * `on_<callback_name>` function which takes a functor as an argument and sets the callback handler for this callback. the functor must accept the type parameter of the callback
+* For each public function declared in the root component, an `invoke_<function_name>` function which takes the function arguments as parameters and calls the function.
 * A `global` function to access exported global singletons.

 The `create` function creates a new instance of the component, which is wrapped